Noahprog/Evolutionary_Computing/README.md

 In the subfolder Scr are al the scripts needed to run the programm.
 The main script is player33.java.

 #### Parameters for tuning
 In order to run this programm for a specific function first the parameters have to be changed.
-The optimal parameters can be found in the report in subfolder "report".
+The optimal parameters per function can be found in the report in subfolder "report".
 The parameters that have to be changed are located in the DifferentialEvolution.java file in row 6-11.

 #### Parameters for control
 To use the parameter control option: